 |C5 - Very high||Buildings or areas with almost permanent condensation and with high pollution.
 Coastal and offshore areas with high salinity.|

-Typical solutions to avoid rust include installation and fixing materials made of galvanised material, stainless steel or powder-coated material.
-Walraven has developed a specialized surface protection system; BIS UltraProtect® 1000, which is available across a large range of products for both indoor and outdoor use (C1 – C4 environments).
+Typical solutions to prevent corrosion include installation and fixing materials made of galvanised material, stainless steel or powder-coated material.
+Walraven has developed a special surface protection system; BIS UltraProtect® 1000, which is available across a large range of products for both indoor and outdoor use (C1 – C4 environments).
 The BIS UltraProtect® 1000 products have been specially developed to withstand a salt spray test (ISO 9227) of at least a 1,000 hours with a maximum of 5% red rust.